Lurie Tower: Design and history

 The Lurie Tower was designed by Michigan alumnus Charles Moore (AB '47, Hon Arch Ph.D.
 '92), with structural engineering done by Robert M. Darvas Associates.
 The tower was dedicated in October 1996.
 A gift of the Ann and Robert H. Lurie Family Foundation, it has 60 bells.
 Ann Lurie of Chicago donated $12 million in memory of her husband, Robert H. Lurie (BSE '64, MSE '66), to help fund the construction of North Campus buildings, including the bell tower.
-Completed in late 1995, the 167-foot (50.9 m) tall tower is a significant landmark on North Campus.
+Completed in late 1995, the 167 ft tall tower is a significant landmark on North Campus.

 The bronze bells of the Lurie Carillon are lighter in weight than the bells of the carillon in Burton Memorial Tower.
 They were cast at the Royal Eijsbouts bell foundry in Asten, Netherlands, in the customary proportion of 80 percent copper to 20 percent tin.
 The North Campus bourdon bell weighs six tons.